Research isn't just for graduate school. You can conduct high-level research from RCBC.

 - Have the potential to publish their findings.
 (Several RCBC students have had their work published in national journals.)

-Research projects can relate to any academic program offered at RCBC, including within the Health Sciences, Liberal Arts and STEM divisions.
+Research projects can relate to any academic program offered at RCBC.
 All proposals will be vetted by faculty in relevant fields prior to launch.
 Students who are accepted into the program will be guided by faculty throughout the project.

 Requirements & Expectations

-- Accepted students are required to register in-person after obtaining written permission from their faculty mentor.
+- Accepted students are required to register after obtaining permission to do so.

-- Research students will perform research activities each week for the duration of the 10-week term.
+- Research students will perform research activities each week for the duration of the project.

 - Research students will be expected to present their research as a final report, poster, or oral presentation.
 The faculty mentor will decide the required form of the deliverable.